KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Finding a Solution Step by Step

 The initial model was the LeNet-5 solution from the lecture applied to RGB traffic sign images without any preprocessing.
 It achieved a training accuracy of 0.993 and a validation accuracy of 0.905 which is below the target of 0.93.
+These accuracies are calculated in the function `evaluate_accuracy(model, X, y)` of the notebook.

 Then the RGB images were converted to grayscale (in order to reduce the size of the images) and normalized (in order to prevent exploding or disappearing gradients when performing backpropagation while training the network) as preprocessing steps.
 This resulted in a training  accuracy of 0.993 and improved the validation accuracy a little bit from 0.93 to 0.935.